juanibiapina/resume/resume.md

 environments where I can grow, surrounded by smart and interesting people.

 I love to code, and more specifically, I love programming languages and paradigms.
-I have experience with many programming languages and technologies, and willing to learn anything.
+In my free time, I have experimented with many programming languages and technologies, including SML, Python, Ruby, Haskell, Scala, Go, Rust, Racket, Bash, Clojure, etc and even my own language, Marco.
 I’m also confident working with fast delivery, continuous integration and many agile ideas.
 I’m fluent in Portuguese and English and also a game and music enthusiast.

 ## Experience